What are some of the greatest rivalries out there? A few that probably come to mind:

 - The 1980s-2000s.
 A long bull market occurred from the early-1980s up until the dot-com bubble bursting in the early-2000s.
 During this bull market there was an average market gain of nearly 600%.

 - Today.
-As of writing this in 2017, the United States is currently going through a bull market.
+Since 2017, the United States has been going through a bull market.
 Jobs are growing, the average returns on investments are high, and we’re starting to bounce back from the effects of the housing market crash and subsequent bear market that occurred in 2008 (more on that in a bit).

 That’s a bull market in a nutshell.
 Just like light is to dark, though, the bull market can only exist with its opposite: the bear market.